 Partners Against Hate represents a joint effort by the Anti-Defamation League, the Leadership Conference Education Fund, and the Center for the Prevention of Hate Violence to address the problem of hate violence among youth.

-Anti-Defamation League (ADL) fights against anti-Semitism and other types of bigotry by assisting victims in achieving resolution of grievances through mediation, administrative, or judicial means.
+Anti-Defamation League (ADL) fights against anti-Semitism and other types of bigotry by assisting victims in achieving redress of grievances through mediation, administration, or judicial means.

 Asian American Legal Defense and Education Fund (AALDEF) focuses on critical issues affecting Asian Americans, including immigrant rights, civic participation and voting rights, economic justice for workers, language access to services, educational equity, housing and environmental justice, and the elimination of anti-Asian violence, police misconduct, and human trafficking.